ekamperi/ekamperi.github.io/_posts/2019-10-19-norms-in-machine-learning.md

 For $$p \to \infty$$, $$\ell_\infty = \max_i (\vert x_1 \vert, \vert x_2 \vert, \ldots, \vert x_n \vert)$$

-Every $$\ell_p$$ attaches a different "size" in vectors and the question on what's the best norm to use, depends on the problem you solving.
-For example if you are building a model that wants to minimize the distance between two places in Manhattan distance, then using the $$\ell_1$$ norm would make more sense than $$\ell_2$$.
+Every $$\ell_p$$ attaches a different "size" in vectors and the question on what's the best norm to use, depends on the problem you are solving.
+For example, if you are building an application that needs the minimal distance between two places in Manhattan, then using the $$\ell_1$$ norm would make more sense than $$\ell_2$$.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/manhattan_distance.jpg" alt="Example of Manhattan distance and Euclidean distance">